 To the hot pan, add the garlic, cut sides down, the onion, and potatoes.
 Season with 1/2 teaspoon salt, a few grinds of pepper, and the bay leaf.
 Cook for 5 minutes, stirring occasionally.

-Set the chicken, skin side up, on top of the vegetables and roast in the oven until the internal temperature reads 165°F, about 30 minutes.
+Set the chicken, skin side up, on top of the vegetables and roast in the oven until the internal temperature reads 165°F and the potatoes are cooked, 30 to 40 minutes depending on your pan and oven.
 Remove the pan from the oven and let the chicken cool for 10 minutes before slicing.
 Serve with the vegetables and pan juices.

 Photography Aran Goyoaga